GIVER (GIVER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GIVER Historical Price

-According to the latest data gathered on GIVER live price page, the current price of GIVER is 0.00157138USD.
-The circulating supply of GIVER(GIVER) is 70.05M GIVER , giving it a market capitalization of $110.18K.
+According to the latest data gathered on GIVER live price page, the current price of GIVER is 0.00145678USD.
+The circulating supply of GIVER(GIVER) is 70.05M GIVER , giving it a market capitalization of $102.05K.

 The GIVER Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GIVER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.